SomeBadDecisions/Data_engineering/microservices_pg_py_kube/README.md

 <a id="CDM"></a>
 ### 2.2 CDM

-Most of the steps for creating a CDM service will be similar, so we will not go into detail about them.
+Most of the steps for creating a CDM service are similar, so I won't go into detail about them.
-The difference will be in the logic of filling the tables in Postgres and receiving data from the Kafka topic.
+The differences are in the logic of filling the tables in Postgres and receiving data from the Kafka topic.

 <a id="Postgres_2"></a>
 #### 2.2.1 Postgres

-By analogy, let's describe the DDL for the CDM layer in the file cloud_service/service_cdm/src/cdm_loader/repository/**cdm_migrations.py**.
+By analogy, I describe the DDL for the CDM layer in the file cloud_service/service_cdm/src/cdm_loader/repository/**cdm_migrations.py**.

 <details><summary>The logic of filling the tables is located in the file cloud_service/service_cdm/src/cdm_loader/repository/<strong>cdm_repository.py</strong> and looks as follows:</summary>